 Various projects are carried out in Croatia by government institutions

-or associations of citizens with the goal of preserving natural and
+or associations of citizens with the goal of preserving natural and cultural

-where tourists can take active part in preserving the environment.
+can take active part in preserving the environment.

 Through the year several days are especially marked in Croatia such as